 Before starting at the bakery in Hampton Bays Walter Krieg III went straight into baking at just 18 years old.
 During high school, Walter Krieg III, learned a lot from working in numerous bakeries on Long Island, including the Montauk Bakery, Hampton Bakery, and his most memorable time was spent at Walls Bakery.
 What made Walls Bakery so memorable, was the bakers that they hired knew what they were doing and were professionals that took the time to show Walter Krieg III trade secrets and helped him get to where he is today.

 After high school, Walter Krieg III started his own bakery in Florida with his grandmother.
 The bakery in Florida was around for five years and during that same time Walter Junior opened the bakery in Hampton Bays where Schmidt’s Brothers gave the Krieg’s opportunity to open the Schmidt’s store.
-After three years with Schmidt’s Brothers, the Kriegs found a location of their own at 39 W Montauk Highway where they are still located 30 years later.
+After three years with Schmidt’s Brothers, the Kriegs founded a location of their own at 39 W Montauk Highway where they are still located 30 years later.